 The internal reference is connected to the V{REF} pin and to the internal buffer via a $10k\Omega$ series resistor.
 Thus, the reference voltage can easily be overdriven by an external reference voltage.
-The voltage range for the external voltage is 2.0V to 2.55V, corresponding to an analog input range of 4.0V to 5.1V.
+The voltage range for the external voltage is 2.3V to 2.9V, corresponding to an analog input range of 2.3V to 2.9V in both cases.

-While the external reference will not source significant current into the V{REF} pin, it does have to drive the series $10 k \Omega$ resistor that is terminated into the 2.5 V internal reference (the exact value of the resistor will vary up to $\pm 30\%$ from part to part).
-In addition, the V{REF} pin should still be bypassed to ground with at least a 0.1 μF ceramic capacitor (placed as close to the ADS7818 as possible).
+While the external reference will not source significant current into the V{REF} pin, it does have to drive the $10k\Omega$ series resistor that is terminated into the 2.5V internal reference (the exact value of the resistor will vary up to $\pm 30\%$ from part to part).
+In addition, the V{REF} pin should still be bypassed to ground with at least a $0.1\mu F$ ceramic capacitor (placed as close to the ADS7835 as possible).
 The reference will have to be stable with this capacitive load.
-Depending on the particular reference and A/D conversion speed, additional bypass capacitance may be required, such as the $2.2 \mu F$ tantalum capacitor shown in Figure 1.
+Depending on the particular reference and A/D conversion speed, additional bypass capacitance may be required, such as the $2.2\mu F$ tantalum capacitor shown in Figure 1.

 Reasons for choosing an external reference over the internal reference vary, but there are two main reasons.
 One is to achieve a given input range.
-For example, a 2.048V reference provides for a 0V to 4.095V input range-or 1mV per LSB.
 The other is to provide greater stability over temperature.
-The internal reference is typically 20ppm/°C which translates into a full-scale drift of roughly 1 output code for every 12°C (this does not take into account other sources of full-scale drift).
+(The internal reference is typically 20ppm/°C which translates into a full-scale drift of roughly one output code for every 12°C. This does not take into account other sources of full-scale drift.)
 If greater stability over temperature is needed, then an external reference with lower temperature drift will be required.